 But these were good middle class kids who wouldn’t have normally gone to places like a Port Melbourne slum being demolished.
 We got invited inside at one place (with the budgie cage on the outside wall).
 I remember the girls went home at lunchtime leaving just a couple of us ‘boys’ to go into the night.
 We started on the Yarra bank with an in camera dissolve (thinking this might continue throughout.
 But the process – fadeout, backwind, fade in was clearly going to slow us down so it’s there now as an obvious effect.)
 Of course it’s now easy to reverse the action so that’s my contribution to the ‘mood’ of the film at the end.
 I like the ‘street’ kids.

-Below are Frames from “City” (lowres Std 8 captures) Images open in lightbox (best way to view on mobile).
+Below are Frames from “City” (lowres Std 8 captures) Images open in lightbox (best way to view these on mobile).

 I can’t recall seeing this at RMIT but bits of it have stuck (or is it that much seems just clichéd after all this time.)